 Reality: Pay Attention to Where Water Comes From

 Make completely sure the water you drink doesn’t come from a contaminated stream.
 Of course, moving water will always be safer than still water.
-This is why knowing the area is always necessary.
+Therefore knowing the area is always necessary.

 A prepper familiar with the area will know where chemical plants are located and what water is dangerous.
 If the stream is not chemically tainted, simply boil the water and it will be completely safe.

 It makes sense.
 Snow is just frozen water.
 If it’s eaten, you’ll get rehydrated.
-The problem, though, is similar to the common myth that says to drink urine in the desert (discussed above).
+The problem, though, is like the common myth that says to drink urine in the desert (discussed above).

 Reality: Eating Snow in Freezing Environment Causes More Damage